 Well-child visits are an important part of staying First Choice Fit.
-Well visits are checkups that allow the doctor to monitor your child's growth and catch any health problems early.
-The doctor may also give vision and hearing exams or any needed shots.
+Well visits are checkups that allow the primary care provider (PCP) to monitor your child's growth and catch any health problems early.
+The PCP may also give vision and hearing exams or any needed shots.

-Kids need well-visit checkups from infants to young adults, up to age 21.
+Kids need well-visit checkups every year from infancy up to age 21.
 Make sure your child has well visits at these ages:

-Well visits are available at no cost for children 18 and younger at their primary care doctor.
-Learn more about well-child visits, or call your child's doctor's office to make an appointment today.
+Well visits are available at no cost for children 18 and younger at their PCP.
+Learn more about well-child visits, or call your child's PCP office to make an appointment today.